 During cross-examination, your attorney can inquire about the officer’s training and the instructions provided.
 By revealing gaps in the officer’s training or insufficient instructions, you can cast doubt on the test results and underscore how defective procedures can lead to unwarranted DUI charges.

-Some Medical Conditions Can Influence DUI Results
+Medical Conditions Can Mimic Impairment

 One of the biggest problems with Field Sobriety Tests is that they do not adequately accommodate certain medical conditions and illnesses.
 Some conditions, such as inner ear disorders, neurological disorders, or even certain medications, can cause symptoms that mimic impairment, like balance issues, diminished coordination, or slurred speech.